 Yes.
 If you have multiple Amazon Alexa devices throughout your home and would like to use them with SmartThings, first add the Amazon Alexa devices to the same Amazon account by following the Alexa Devices instructions on the Amazon Help page.

 Then, follow these steps to connect Amazon Alexa with SmartThings.
 You only need to perform this process once, regardless of the number of Amazon Alexa devices.
-Once connected, all of your Amazon Alexa devices can be used to control light bulbs, on/off switches, dimmer switches, thermostats, and Routines associated with that single SmartThings Location.
-Note: At this time, Alexa will only support Routines with lighting, switch, and thermostat devices.
+Once connected, all of your Amazon Alexa devices, using the same Amazon account, can be used to control light bulbs, on/off switches, dimmer switches, thermostats, locks, and Routines associated with that single SmartThings Location.
+Note: For security reasons, Alexa cannot unlock locks and will only support Routines with lighting, switch, and thermostat devices.

 Can I control multiple SmartThings Locations with Alexa?